|Mt. Watatic Ski Area|

 Attempts at Reopening Mt.
 Watatic

 It is unlikely that Mt.
 Watatic will ever reopen as a lift served alpine ski area.
+The primary recreational use of Mt.
+Watatic is now hiking, as the popular Wapack Trail crosses over the mountain en route to New Hampshire.

 Click on lift name for information and photos